adunning/latin-greek-scientific-terminology/vocabulary/greek-vocabulary.markdown

 MIT-
 :   ‘thread’
-:   MITO-sis, indirect or karyokinetic cell division, with chromosome formation, etc.; MITO-GENE-sis, formation as a result of mitosis
+:   MITO-sis, indirect or karyokinetic cell division, with chromosome formation, etc.; MITO-GENE-sis, formation as a result of mitosis; MITO-CHONDR-ion, an organelle found in large numbers in most cells

 ORNIS-, ORNITH-
 :   ‘bird’